 JEFFREY AYOUB - April 2008

-Jeffrey Ayoub has been involved with the CJPME Foundation in the Ottawa area since 2006.
+Jeffrey Ayoub has been a CJPME leader in the Ottawa area since 2006.
 He has also been a CJPME Board member since 2008.
 Professionally, Jeff works in government and is involved, among other things, in setting expectations for sound human resources management within the public service, and measuring federal department achievement of these expectations and progress toward meeting them.
 His many years of experience in the human resources field has enabled him to gain a strong understanding of what it takes to implement complex projects in the public sector in a people-centric approach, and build the strong relationships needed to make implementation a success.
 Jeff feels strongly about justice, peace and development in the Middle East, and that Canada can do so much better hear and abroad to contribute to the achievement of this sought-after justice, peace and development.